BIOL3111MtA2024/worm_composting/Code/WormDataImport.md

 Figure 14 shows examples of gram stains from treatment groups 1-5.
 This includes two examples from treatment group 4, demonstrating contrasting results between colonies of the same treatment group.
 This indicates that there were gram positive and negative bacteria present in the different colony types and treatment groups.

 # **CONCLUSIONS**

+The hypothesis was supported, but the prediction was inaccurate, it did not matter when the supplemntary microbes were introduced.
+Future directions include performing more biochemical characterization and how we could apply this to home vermicast systems

 # **REFERENCES**

+Bordessa, K. (2022) Attainable Sustainable: The Lost Art of Self-Reliant Living, National Geographic.

+Chaoui, H. (2010) Vermicasting (or vermicomposting).
+Ontario.ca.

+Karine, S., Elizaveta, G., Valeriia, K., Andrey, V., and Andrey, G. (2024) Comparative intestine microbiome dynamics of the earthworm Eisenia fetida cultivated in sewage sludge and peat.
+Bioresource Technology Reports 27: 101948.

+Kelova, M.E., Ali, A.M., Eich-Greatorex, S., Dörsch, P., Kallenborn, R., and Jenssen, P.D.
+(2021) Small-scale on-site treatment of fecal matter: comparison of treatments for resource recovery and sanitization.
+Environ Sci Pollut Res 28: 63945–63964.

+Nature’s Footprint Billions of Microorganisms in the Worm Bin.
+Nature’s Footprint.

+Piccirillo, P. (2016) The Worm Farming Revolution, Outskirts Press.

+Shaw, J. (2023) Vermicomposting at Home.
+Uncle Jim’s Worm Farm.

+Soobhany, N., Mohee, R., and Garg, V.K.
+(2017) Inactivation of bacterial pathogenic load in compost against vermicompost of organic solid waste aiming to achieve sanitation goals: A review.
+Waste Management 64: 51–62.